The Marketing Revolution means it’s time to hustle with like-minded businesses

-Don't delay, collaboration or syndicate marketing with your ideal business could be just around the corner
+Don't delay, collaboration or 'syndicate' marketing with your ideal partners in business could be just around the corner

 For those of us who have been in sales for any length of time, say for more than 10 years, we are painfully familiar with the old ways of generating new business: